dev-Jbak/crud-movie-booking/README.md

 # Cinema movie booking RESTful API

-This is a bare-bones example of a movie booking application providing a REST API to be ablw to create, update, delete and view bookings.
+This is a bare-bones example of a movie booking application providing a REST API to be able to create, update, delete and view bookings.

 A cinema contains screens with seats, which can have movies played at different showing times.
-Where you book a showing for a movie and the seat allocated automatically if availablity.
+Where you book a showing for a movie and the seat allocated automatically if available.

 ### Structure